David-VTUK/CKA-StudyGuide/RevisionTopics/01-Cluster Architcture, Installation and Configuration.md

 What you get at the end of using kubeadm is a fully working, fully functioning kubernetes cluster.

-It's at the opposite end of the spectrum in terms of difficulty compared to doing things "the hard way" as per Kelsey Hightower's guide above.
+It's at the opposite end of the spectrum in terms of difficulty compared to, for example, Kelsey Hightower's "Kubernetes the hard way".

 For the exam, it is recommended that you become familiar with both ways of deploying Kubernetes clusters.